elasticio/elasticio.github.io/content/_components/hubspot/index.md

 #### Input Metadata

-An array where each item is an ID
+An array where each item is an ID.

 ### Lookup Object (at most one)

-Action designed to lookup one object by unique field
+Action designed to lookup one object by unique field.

 {% include img.html max-width="100%" url="img/lookup-object-at-most-one.png" title="Lookup Object (at most one)" %}